What Every Photographer Should Know About Lenses

 Watch video lesson (11 mins) ↗

-Focal length and field of view can dramatically change the way a human face looks in a portrait photo and by adjusting both of these things, you can achieve different results.
+Focal length and field of view can dramatically change the way a human looks in a portrait photo and by adjusting both of these things, you can achieve different results.
 Using a wide angle lens up-close for a portrait can make the subject look distorted.
 Just take a look at the difference between 18mm and 35mm in this side-by-side comparison:

 right lens for portraitsright lens for portraitsright lens for portraits